No. 11 UNC at Miami: TV info, stats, scouting Hurricanes, keys to game, comparisons and notes

 Control the pace — Miami wants to speed the tempo up and turn it into a track meet.
 UNC needs to play at its tempo — fast when it’s there, but not reckless.
 Smart possessions will matter.

-Win the rebounding battle — It should be another physical game.
+Win the rebounding battle — It should be another physical game with UNC’s two big men battling Miami’s two big men.
 UNC has to dominate the boards, especially offensive rebounds, to create extra chances.
 Miami leads the ACC in opponent rebounding (29.8 per game) and is third in rebounding margin (+8.8).
 UNC coach Hubert Davis said that the Hurricanes “dominate points in the paint, through post penetration, offensive rebounds,” and that their physicality creates foul trouble for opponents.
 UNC must match, and ideally exceed, Miami’s interior toughness.

 Take care of the ball — Miami thrives on turnovers leading to easy buckets.
 UNC can’t afford sloppy passes or rushed decisions — valuing each possession is huge in an away environment.
 The Hurricanes are fifth in the ACC with 7.96 steals per game.